zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Lew:  I’m supporting our team.
 If I keep taunting t he players on the other team, they may lose their concentration and we’ll gain an  advantage.

-Alexa:  If you keep this up, we’ll get kicked out o f this stadium.
+Alexa:  If you keep this up, we’ll get kicked out of this stadium.

 Lew:  We won’t get kicked out.
 Get into the spirit of the game and start yelling at the other team with me.
 Hey, it’s working!
 Look at that pathetic attempt to score.
 You guys are a bunch of babies!